 Hover to Plugins, then click Add New.

-On the search box enter the phrase cloudflare.
+On the search box enter the keyword cloudflare.

 On the results find the plugin Cloudflare authored by the Cloudflare team and click Install Now.

-Using the same phrase in the search box, you may see the plugin Cloudflare Flexible SSL by iControlWP.
+Using the same keyword in the search box, you may see the plugin Cloudflare Flexible SSL by iControlWP.
 Install this plugin also.

 This will allow your WordPress website to be accessed with an https rather than http and it prevents redirection loop from http to https to http and so on.